 Indeed, the absence of robust operational definitions acts as a roadblock to realizing the full potential of supply chain innovations.
 Without a shared understanding of key terms and processes, organizations struggle to align their strategies, workflows, and systems properly.
 This ambiguity leads to miscommunication, errors, inefficiencies, and a lack of standardization.
 As a result, this adversely affects both operations and digital technology initiatives.
 Indeed, ambiguous business terminology is impeding technological innovation within our supply chains.
 Below are examples where a lack of operational clarity is hobbling technology adoption.

-Supply chains have many overlapping business glossaries based on ambiguous dictionary definitions.
+- Overlapping, Ambiguous Business Glossaries.
+How can we adopt data-dependent technologies such as AI if the supply chain industry cannot mutually agree on measurable business terminology?
 This is especially a problem with cross-border trade with many stakeholders that need absolute clarity when transmitting operational, compliance, and financial information.

-Without a doubt, lack of cooperation and specificity hobbles digital tech adoption.
+- The Intermodal Industry Struggles to Adopt Interoperability Tech.
+In this case, technology is available, but Intermodal partners struggle to both cooperation and communicate clearly.
 As a result, data interoperability challenges are immense between various stakeholders to include rail, trucking, ocean carriers, and 3rd party service providers.

+- Slow to Adopt Emerging Information Tech.
 Many supply chain tech projects fail due to operational clarity issues.
-For instance, this includes tech like digital identity, knowledge graphs, digital transformation, data analytics, digital freight bill processing, and Decision Intelligence to name a few.
+For instance, this includes data-dependent tech projects like digital identity, knowledge graphs, digital transformation, data analytics, digital freight bill processing, and Decision Intelligence to name a few.

-For more details on these examples, see my article, Revealing Examples Of How Murky Operational Definitions Really Foul Up And Make Feeble Supply Chain Interoperability.
+For more details on these examples, see my article, The Ways Poor Operational Definitions Compromise Supply Chain Interoperability.

 “One accurate measurement is worth a thousand expert opinions.”